mfasold/mfasold-blog/content/blog/assessing-nebula-genomics-DTC-WGS/index.md

 ---
-title: "A Bioinformatician's Perspective on Direct-to-Consumer Whole-Genome Sequencing Results from Nebula Genomics"
+title: "A Bioinformatician's Perspective on Direct-to-Consumer Whole-Genome Sequencing from Nebula Genomics"
 description: "A personal assessment of the results from Nebula Genomics’ Deep Whole Genome Sequencing product"
-lead: ""
+lead: "Part 1: Introduction and assessment of the downloadable data"
 date: 2023-06-22
 lastmod: 2023-06-22
 draft: false